tauri-apps/tauri/.changes/dev-cmd-config-arg.md

 "cli.js": patch
 ---

-The `dev` command now reads the custom config file from CWD instead of the Tauri folder.
+**Breaking change:** The `dev` command now reads the custom config file from CWD instead of the Tauri folder.